 Baga Beach is a popular tourist attraction of Goa.
 This beach is entertaining from sunrise to sunset.
 As the sun sets down, party mode is switched-on around this beach.
 Baga Beach starts right where Calangute ends.
 Named after the Baga Creek that merges into the Arabian Sea on the northern part of the beach, this is one of the most popular among Goa beaches.
 The clean golden brown sandy beach is also great for long, leisure walks.

 Baga beach is famous for water sports like parasailing, water skiing, windsurfing, snorkeling, kayaking and much more.
 Baga beach is also popular for its spectacular sunsets and fishing.
 A large number of fishermen in their traditional attire can be seen with their daily catch, especially in the mornings and evenings.
-Baga Beach can be visited at any time of the year.
+Baga Beach can be visited anytime of the year.

 This beach is located north of Baga and Calangute, and close to the South of Vagator and Chapora.
 The white sands of the beach and the red laterite rocks create a unique arrangement.
 It is one of the best beaches in Goa.
 Anjuna beach is famous for its stunning natural beauty with coconut trees and soft powered white sands.
-The moonlight rave parties are well known all over Goa and the world and attract foreign travelers as well as domestic tourists, especially during the time of New Year and Christmas.
+The moon light rave parties are well known all over Goa and the world, and attract foreign travellers as well as domestic tourists, especially during the time of New Year and Christmas.

 Vagator Beach is situated in North Goa, near Chapora Fort.
 It is among the top places to visit in Goa.
 Vagator Beach is a part of a 30 km stretch of beach coastline along the west coast of Goa by the Arabian Sea that begins at Fort Aguada and ending at Chapora Beach and Fort.
 It is covered with soft white sand, dotted by coconut trees and huge black rocks.
 The sea at Vagator turns from aquamarine to emerald green with the movement of the sun.